breakid/obsidian-game-search-plugin/README.md

 ### Template variables definitions

 The following table lists and describes each variable that can be used in your template.
-To use a variable in your template, simply write the variable name surrounded by curly braces (e.g., `{{name}}`).
+To use a simple string variable in your template, simply write the variable name surrounded by curly braces (e.g, `{{name}}`).

 | Name                 | Description                                                   |
 | -------------------- | ------------------------------------------------------------- |